preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/targeting-properties/index.rst

 .. image:: targeting-properties-settings-map-v6.png

-How to map Group Membership is explained on this page: (link to be added)
+How to map Group Membership is explained on this page: :doc:`General Block Settings </blocks/general-block-settings/index>`

 Delete or edit Target Property
 **********************************